 Estimating Your Residential Winter Monthly Gas Bill

-Natural gas prices have increased dramatically during this winter season.
-The increased winter prices are due to several factors including high natural gas consumption due to below-average temperatures, increased natural gas needs to generate energy, constraints on the natural gas supply for California, lower than seasonal average natural gas storage, as well as an increase in exports of natural gas.
+Natural gas prices naturally increase during this winter season.
+The increased winter prices are due to several factors including high natural gas consumption due to lower temperatures, and increased natural gas needs to generate energy.

 Please note that the following information is intended for Schedule 1 residential customers.